denis-avakov/podobayka/README.md

 # Podobayka

-Monorepo to combine the bots that streamers may need
+Monorepo to combine the bots and tools that streamers may need